syncthing/docs/users/autostart.rst

     #. (optional) Enter the path to the parent folder of syncthing.exe in "Start in (optional)".
 This will allow you to use paths relative to this folder in Syncthing.
     #.
 Click "OK"
 #.
 Conditions Tab:
-    #. (optional) Uncheck "Stop if the computer switches to battery power"
+    #. (optional) Uncheck "Stop if the computer switches to battery power".
+Note that unchecking "Start the task only if the computer is on AC power" does not disable this option.
+Even if greyed out, it still applies, and has to be unchecked separately.
+    #. (optional) Uncheck "Start the task only if the computer is on AC power"
+    #. (optional) Check "Start only if the following network connection is available" and set to "Network".
+Use this option on a laptop, when you want Syncthing to start only on a wired Internet connection, and not on Wi-Fi.
+Note that once started, Syncthing will not stop running if the connection changes or becomes unavailable later.
 #.
 Settings Tab:
     #. (recommended) Keep the checkbox on "Allow task to be run on demand"
     #.
 Clear checkbox from "Stop task if it runs longer than:"